-In addition to passing language exams in French and German, students concentrating in Hebrew Bible must pass an examination in Biblical Hebrew and demonstrate competence in Aramaic.
+Students in the Hebrew Bible track must pass research language exams in French and German as well as an examination in Biblical Hebrew and demonstrate competence in Aramaic.
 Students are also required to study at least one additional Semitic language.
 Normally, the additional language will be Akkadian, although Ugaritic, Syriac, Arabic, and other relevant languages may be substituted with the permission of the student's program advisor.
-Aramaic and the additional Semitic language may be taken for academic credit.
+Aramaic and the additional Semitic language may be taken for academic credit